haroonsyed/SMP-/README.md

 However, it also show cases my growth, including learning dependency injection, inheritance, polymorphism, collection types, hashmap, file IO, git itself, learning other's APIs, and more.

+# TECHNOLOGIES USED:
+  - LAMP STACK ON LINUX
+  - CLOUDFLARE AS DOMAIN NAME REGISTRAR
+  - WORDPRESS SITE RUNNING ON LAMP STACK, WITH CUSTOM WRITTEN PLUGINS
+  - SSL CERTIFICATION, GENERATION, VERIFICATION, WITH LOCAL SERVER
+  - JAVA PROGRAMMING

 The endeavour started off as a challenge to copy the functionality of somebody else's SMP plugin and customize it to my needs.
 All I needed to do was make a teleport/find player command and a sleep notifier.
 It gradually increased to tenfold the original size.
 Its functionality includes a chat system, basic faction system, fight arenas, griefprevention api hooks(war system), projectkorra hooks(make waterbending stronger at night), a chest to hold items on death